SEO

 Google is the city inspector: It examines our work to ensure everything meets code.
 If our information architecture doesn’t meet Google’s standards, we don’t get approved (ranked well).

 Information architects play a crucial role in designing the taxonomy and navigation structures, ensuring that the site is both user-friendly and optimized for search engines.
+For a deeper dive into the technical foundations that support strong architecture, see our Technical SEO Audit Checklist.

 This relationship is crucial to understand.
 Many businesses make the mistake of having developers design their information architecture.
 That’s like having a contractor draw up architectural plans – they can do it, but it’s not their area of expertise, and the result often falls short of optimal.